 Imaging with the fluorogenic dye Basic Fuchsin reveals subcellular patterning and ecotype variation of lignification in Brachypodium distachyon

 In the study, the basic fuchsin dye was used to visualize lignin in the basal internodes of three Brachypodium distachyon ecotypes displaying different flowering times and analyze them using the fluorescent imaging technology.
 With the help of the basic fuchsin staining, the subcellular patterns of lignin in vascular and interfascicular fiber cell walls were visualized.
 The basic fuchsin dye did not quantify the lignin content in the subcellular compartments but provided the researchers with a new comparative tool for lignin imaging.
-These research also indicated that the Basic Fuchsin fluorescence is directly proportional to the amount of lignin between samples, stains hydroxycinnamates, and may be inconsiderate to lignin composition.
+This research also indicated that the Basic Fuchsin fluorescence is directly proportional to the amount of lignin between samples, stains hydroxycinnamates, and maybe inconsiderate to lignin composition.

 Banding of human chromosomes with basic fuchsin

 Scheres and Merkx (1976) used the basic fuchsin stain to perform human metaphase chromosome banding.
-The cationic triphenylmethane dye specified the G-banding pattern’s main characteristics: the secondary constriction regions of chromosomes No. 1 and 16, the heterochromatic area of chromosome No. 9, and a number of chromosomal regions with bright Q fluorescence, the polymorphic regions of the chromosomes No. 3, 4, and Y clearly.
-The research indicated that the basic fuchsin staining technique is suitable for telomeres, family and linkages study.
+The cationic triphenylmethane dye specified the G-banding pattern’s main characteristics: the secondary constriction regions of chromosomes No. 1 and 16, the heterochromatic area of chromosome No. 9, and a number of chromosomal regions with bright Q fluorescence, the polymorphic regions of chromosomes No. 3, 4, and Y clearly.
+The research indicated that the basic fuchsin staining technique is suitable for telomeres, family, and linkages study.

 Basic Fuchsin as a Nuclear Stain